 But it doesn’t seem to offend Ruiz’s fellow lawyers, who I am told pay Ribbeck Law Chartered a fee in the neighborhood of 25 percent of the settlement for each retainer agreement acquired.

 My repeated attempts to speak with lawyers at Colson Hicks Eidson have been in vain.
 Emails and calls go unanswered.
-I can only conclude this means they’re not particularly concerned about the behavior of their agents’ at Ribbeck Law – even when it veers into sexual violence.
+I can only conclude this means they’re not particularly concerned about the behavior of their agents’ at Ribbeck Law – even after an allegation of sexual assault against von Ribbeck.

 I am a journalist, a published author, speaker and broadcaster specializing in aviation and travel.